GGital/GGDSA/README.md

 **I created this repository to:**

-* **Document my understanding:** This repository serves as a personal reference for the data structures and algorithms I've implemented.
+- **Document my understanding:** This repository serves as a personal reference for the data structures and algorithms I've implemented.
-* **Share knowledge:** I hope this collection will be helpful to others who are learning or practicing these concepts.
+- **Share knowledge:** I hope this collection will be helpful to others who are learning or practicing these concepts.
-* **Collaborate with others:** I'm open to contributions from the community, and I believe that working together can lead to better implementations.
+- **Collaborate with others:** I'm open to contributions from the community, and I believe that working together can lead to better implementations.

 **If you'd like to contribute, please feel free to fork the repository and submit a pull request.**

 **Note:** GG in GGDSA stands for "GGital," which is my username on the internet.

-****
+---

+**Update Plan :**
+3 January 2025 : Queue
+4 January 2025 : Stack
+7 January 2025 : Tree
+8 January 2025 : Heap